Subscribe to updates

 Open Council Network is an independent organisation.
 We report on West Northamptonshire and are not the council.
 About us

-The Alcohol & Gambling Licensing Sub-Committee of West Northamptonshire Council is scheduled to consider a new premises licence application for Elizabeth Convenience Store.
-The sub-committee will also discuss the exclusion of the press and public from certain parts of the meeting.
+The Alcohol & Gambling Licensing Sub-Committee of West Northamptonshire Council was scheduled to consider a new premises licence application for Elizabeth Convenience Store.
+The meeting's agenda also included a discussion on the exclusion of the press and public for certain items.

 Exclusion of Press and Public

-The agenda also includes an item regarding the potential exclusion of the press and public from the meeting.
-This would be considered if the sub-committee believes that exempt information, as defined by Schedule 12A of the Local Government Act 1972[^2], would be disclosed if they were present.
-The decision to exclude would be made if the public interest in maintaining the exemption outweighs the public interest in disclosing the information.
+The agenda included an item regarding the potential exclusion of the press and public from the meeting.
+This was to be considered under Section 100A of the Local Government Act 19724, should the sub-committee decide that exempt information, as defined by Schedule 12A of the Act, would likely be disclosed if the public and press were present.
+The report indicated that the public interest in maintaining the exemption would be weighed against the public interest in disclosing the information.

 Attendees